Late and Retroactive Withdrawals

 Under what circumstances will a petition for withdrawal be approved?

-According to the Undergraduate Catalog, requests for late withdrawals can be approved “only on the basis of extenuating circumstances such as serious personal illness or
+According to the Undergraduate Catalog, requests for late withdrawals can be approved “only in cases of such extreme circumstances as serious personal illness and relocation because of employment.”

 - Beyond the student’s control,